grpc/proposal/A42-xds-ring-hash-lb-policy.md

 subchannel at all times while it is reporting `CONNECTING`, so that it does not stay in state `CONNECTING` indefinitely if it is not receiving picks (e.g., if the application is only occassionally starting RPCs and giving them very short deadlines).
+Additionally, we will change the `priority` policy to restart the failover timer when a child reports `CONNECTING`, if that child has not reported `TRANSIENT_FAILURE` more recently than it reported `READY` or `IDLE`.

 Taking all of the above into account, the aggregation rules for the `ring_hash` policy are as follows: